lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

 ---
-title: "Ethereum 2.0 Staking with Kubernetes and Prysm"
+title: "Guide to Ethereum 2.0 Staking with Kubernetes and Prysm"
 date: 2021-04-12T23:53:09Z
 draft: true
 ---

-## Why Stake with Kubernetes
+## Why Stake with Kubernetes?
 As stakers, we all want to minimize downtime and the risk of being slashed.

 Minimizing downtime is a difficult objective to achieve since a validator might be down for various reasons: system failures, incomplete restart policies, connectivity issues, hardware maintenance or software bugs.
 Staking with two or more machines for redundancy naturally comes to mind.